New Forest and Isle of Wight two centre holiday Ideas!

 On the way back, stop off at either the Isle of Wight Donkey Sanctuary, Godshill Model Village, Carisbrooke Priory or Carisbrooke Castle.
 The Isle of Wight Donkey Sanctuary is free, although they do offer adoptions and rely on donations.
 Carisbrooke Priory is a former nunnery, still run by Christians and offering an open door on certain days for people wanting to explore the attractive gardens, cloisters and chapel (for free).

 Carisbrooke Castle is a paid for English Heritage attraction, but it is free to walk around the (dry) moat which offers nice views and still gives you a good idea of its scale.
 I would guess it is about 3/4 of a mile round the edge of the Castle (it's a bit too bumpy for pushchairs and standard wheelchairs, unless you have pneumatic tyres).

 Godshill is mostly featured on souvenir boxes of fudge, with its twee thatched cottages.
 It has many great Cafes, gourmet pubs and chocolate shops!

-This stunning barn conversion sleeps 2 (plus an infant) has private use of a hot tub (additional £40 charge applies in "extras") and indoor pool with steam room.
-The enclosed dog friendly garden has valley views and the paddocks have direct access to AONB South Coast foot and cycle paths to local gourmet pubs!
+This stunning barn conversion sleeps 2 adults has private use of a hot tub (additional £40 charge applies in "extras") and indoor pool with steam room.
+The enclosed dog friendly garden has valley views and 2 acre walking paddocks lead to AONB South Coast paths, several gourmet pubs and shops within a mile.